Widener University Delaware Law School: History

-Founded in 1971 as The Delaware Law School, the institution became affiliated with then Widener College, later Widener University in 1975 and graduated its first class of 267 in August of that year.
+Founded in 1971 as The Delaware Law School, the institution became affiliated with then Widener College, later becoming Widener University in 1975 and graduated its first class of 267 in August of that year.
 The school's name was officially changed to Widener University School of Law in 1989 when the Harrisburg campus was added.
-With an enrollment of more than 1,100 students, Widener Law grew to become one of the largest Pennsylvania-area law schools.
-On July 1, 2015, the two campuses were separated into two distinct law schools that operate independently of each other, but remain part of the university.
+On July 1, 2015, the two campuses were separated into two distinct law schools, called respectively, Widener University Delaware Law School, and Widener University Commonwealth Law School, which operate independently of each other, but remain part of the university.
 Each law school has its own dean, faculty, students, and curriculum.

 Campus

-Located in Wilmington, Delaware Law School's 40-acre campus is home to 817 students.
+Located in Wilmington, Delaware Law School's 40-acre campus is home to 686 students.

 Academics

 Widener's legal education program included legal clinics that specialize in environmental law, criminal defense, and civil law, which includes family law, and legal assistance on veteran benefits cases.
 Another opportunity provided to its students is the Taishoff Advocacy, Technology and Public Service Institute, which offers an eight-day training program that teaches students how to conduct themselves properly in a courtroom trial.

 In addition to legal clinics and the Taishoff Advocacy, Technology and Public Service Institute, Widener offers certification in specialized fields of study.
-At the Delaware campus it offers special certification from the Health Law Institute, the Institute of Delaware Corporate and Business Law, and the Taishoff Advocacy, Technology and Public Service Institute.
-At the Harrisburg campus special certification is available through the Law and Government Institute.

-Both campuses offer a variety of pro-bono work or community outreach opportunities through the Public Interest Initiative on the Harrisburg campus or the Public Interest Resource Center on the Delaware campus.
-Students also have the opportunity to participate in extra and co-curricular activities such as Moot court, Moe Levine Trial Advocacy Honor Society, and four law reviews; The Delaware Journal of Corporate Law, The Widener Law Journal, and The Widener Law Review and the Widener Journal of Law, Economics, and Race.
+The campus offers a variety of pro-bono work or community outreach opportunities through the Public Interest Resource Center.
+Students also have the opportunity participate in extra and co-curricular activities such as Moot court, Moe Levine Trial Advocacy Honor Society, and two law reviews: the Delaware Journal of Corporate Law and the Widener Law Review.